X-LANCE/MSDWILD/README.md

 # MSDWild Dataset

 > MSDWILD: MULTI-MODAL SPEAKER DIARIZATION DATASET IN THE WILD

 [Demo](https://x-lance.github.io/MSDWILD)

 ![](imgs/metrics.png)
+This dataset is designed for multi-modal speaker diarization and lip-speech synchronization in the wild.

 ## Labels
 [rttms (all)](./rttms/all.rttm)